RaphaelAdrian/JSP-Forms/README.md

 ## Overview
 These are the programs I made when I was in my 3rd year college.
 ## Document Output
+These are the PDF file that shows the source code and the output.

 [Get Records](https://github.com/Razuto/JSP-Forms/files/10971606/INDUCTIVO_DATABASE.PROGRAM1.pdf) <br />
 Get records in Database via primary key (ID).